withastro/astro/packages/renderers/renderer-lit/readme.md

 <my-element></my-element>
 ```

+> Note that Lit requires browser globals such as `HTMLElement` and `customElements` to be present.
+For this reason the Lit renderer shims the server with these globals so Lit can run.
+You *might* run into libraries that work incorrectly because of this.

 ### Polyfills & Hydration

 The renderer automatically handles adding appropriate polyfills for support in browsers that don't have Declarative Shadow DOM.
 The polyfill is about *1.5kB*.
 If the browser does support Declarative Shadow DOM then less than 250 bytes are loaded (to feature detect support).